WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 @[youtubePlaylist](PLPj3KCksGbSZkVpgAZjAFfFp4D0SHLnFw)

 ### How can I verify PGP signatures?
-On the [WasabiWallet.io](https://wasabiwallet.io) website You can download the packages of the latest release.
+On the [WasabiWallet.io](https://wasabiwallet.io) website you can download the packages of the latest release.
 Make sure that in addition you also download the separate signature `.asc` file.
 In the terminal, change the directory to the one with the downloaded files, and verify the signature with `gpg --verify Wasabi-1.1.6.deb.asc`.
 Everything is valid if it returns `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with the `Primary key fingerprint: 21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E`.